- Staff Parking Permits

 Instructors must also fill out a Field Trip Request Form.
 In addition, please ask your students to fill out the Field Trip/Excursion Waiver form.
 This form is for excursions such as, but not limited to, one-day trips to museums, galleries, offsite performances, off-site rehearsals, etc.

 Important: Students meet at the fieldtrip site - Transportation is NOT provided or planned by District.

-The Office of Admissions and Records’ specialist certifies students eligible for veteran benefits.
+The Enrollment Services’ specialist certifies students eligible for veteran benefits.

 College of Marin is approved as an educational facility for veterans and their dependents.

 New and returning veteran/dependents are advised to meet with the College of Marin Designated Veteran Counselor each semester.